dcxSt/dft_algos/index.md

 [Link to paper (see page 15)](https://math.uchicago.edu/~may/REU2018/REUPapers/Dandavati.pdf)

 *(add: other implementations)*

+# History of the DFT

+In the early 1800s Joesph Fourier was galavanting around the French empire as a military official, then Napoleon put him in charge of Grenoble.
+While govonour, he conducted some mathematical investigations into heat flow on the side, which lead to a very neat insight that you can often greatly simplify your life greatly by performing a change of basis of your function space that came to be known as a Fourier transform.
+Thus Fourier Theory was bourn.

 # Applications of the DFT
 The DFT is perhaps the most important and basic tool in signal processing.